A checklist for sellers

 Ask your broker for advice on how to organize a stock take.

 Arrange with purchaser to meet landlord for transfer of lease on premises.
-Remember that you can also arrange for a session of your current lease agreement and some landlords may also accept a sub-lease agreement.
+Remember that you can also arrange for a cession of your current lease agreement and some landlords may also accept a sub-lease agreement.
 It is most important to have a copy of your lease agreement available.
 Be patient in recouping your deposit as some landlords do take their time.

 List all assets of the business with a clear description of each.